centrica-engineering/nucleus-docs/docs/components/ns-slot-picker.md

 |----------|------------|
 | `change` | Dispatched when a specific slot is selected

-#### SlotData
+#### Slot Data

-The slotdata array should consist of objects containing a date property and a slots property.
+The slotData array should consist of objects containing a date property and a slots property.

 date: String - eg. 2020-01-28 (28th January 2020)
 slots: Array of objects with a name and value property